makrai/notes/scialom2004-multiling-summ.md

 # 5 Evaluation Metrics 6

-### ROUGE Arguably the most often reported set of metrics in summarization
+### ROUGE.
+Arguably the most often reported set of metrics in summarization

-* Recall-Oriented Understudy for Gisting Evaluation (Lin, 2004) computes the number of n-grams similar between the evaluated summary and the human ref
+* Recall-Oriented Understudy for Gisting Evaluation (Lin, 2004) computes the number of n-grams similar between the evaluated summary and the human referenc

-### METEOR The Metric for Evaluation of Translation with Explicit ORdering
+### METEOR.
+The Metric for Evaluation of Translation with Explicit ORdering

 * Banerjee and Lavie (2005) designed METEOR for the evaluation of MT
 * harmonic mean of unigram precision and recall, with